opstic/gdclone/README.md

 An attempt at a GD client that uses another engine!

-Built using Rust and Bevy engine.
+Built using Bevy engine and Rust.

 ```